How to Create Database in Oracle in 4 Ways Step by Step?

 setenv ORACLE_SID newdb

-Set ORACLE_HOME on most platforms and recommend including ORACLE_HOME/bin directory in the Path variable.
+Set ORACLE_HOME on most platforms and include ORACLE_HOME/bin in the PATH.

 4. Create an initialization parameter file for the new database.